drupal-graphql/graphql/doc/producers/custom.md

 Custom data producers allow you essentially hook into any data of Drupal, because its a class and you can use services, request any kind of data.

-Lets look at a custom Data producer that loads the current user (similar to the 3.x version of currentUser query).
+Lets look at a custom Data producer that loads the current user.

 The first step as seen before  is to add our query to the schema :